TimboKZ/JS-Gaussian-Elimination/README.md

 # JS-Gaussian-Elimination
 Gaussian elimination visualiser written in typescript and compiled into javascript.
+Demo can be found [here](http://kawaiidesu.me/gaussian-elimination/).